May 7, 2019

 Jonathon’s friends knew him.
 You never even met him.
 You can't say what his motivation was.

 We cited his article, “Motivations of an intactivist.”
-As for why he committed suicide, he left no suicide note, so any guesses are mere speculation.
+As for why he committed suicide, he left no suicide note, so any guess is speculation.
 In a reprehensible move intactivists blamed Conte's mother for his death - because she didn't apologize and support his circumcision obsession.
 Yet no one can definitively know his reason(s).
 Apparently his friends didn’t know him well enough to look for signs of suicidal thoughts.
 His friends, who knew that he suffered from depression, never suggested that he seek help from a physician or psychologist.

 You're attacking or shaming Jonathon.